-Attorney Deanne Koll explains what notices need to be sent before a lender can dispose of repossessed collateral.
+Attorney Deanne Koll explains what constitutes a “commercially reasonable” sale of collateral.

 Disclaimer: This video is designed to be educational and informative, but it is not legal advice.
 Collection law is constantly evolving and subject to change.
 Each situation is unique, and each case should be addressed to fit the unique situation.

 Once a lender eventually repossesses collateral after default, the law requires that the eventual sale of that collateral be done in a “commercially reasonable” manner.
 So, what does that mean?